imonikaofficial/ICT2203/README.md

 -v	Enable verbose mode
 -h, --help	Show help message
 -c, --channel	Set the Wi-Fi channel to scan/attack
--a, --attack	Set to * for all clients or specify target MAC address 📌 Examples
+-a, --attack	Set to * for all clients or specify a target MAC address 📌 Examples
-Scan for clients on channel 6:
+Scan for clients on channel 6: sudo python wifideauth.py -c 6

-bash
-Copy
-Edit
-sudo python wifideauth.py -c 6
-Deauth all clients on channel 8:

-bash
-Copy
-Edit
-sudo python wifideauth.py -c 8 -a *
+Deauth all clients on channel 8: sudo python wifideauth.py -c 8 -a *
 Deauth a specific client:

-bash
-Copy
-Edit
 sudo python wifideauth.py -c 11 -a 2C:D0:66:A3:6E:39
 2️⃣ Deauthentication Detection — detection.py
 (Detection logic is also included in wifideauth.py.)

 ▶️ Run the Script
-bash
-Copy
-Edit

 sudo python detection.py
 🧭 Workflow
 Choose a wireless interface from the list.